August 13, 2025

 Devan Ridgway / WFIU/WTIU News

-Braun said he read about the allegations Monday, though the Chronicle of Higher Education first published an analysis of the plagiarism claims in January.
-The new report from this week alleges a more serious plagiarism offense than what was reported previously.
+Braun said he read about the allegations Monday, though the Chronicle of Higher Education first published an analysis of plagiarism claims in January.
+A recent report alleges a more serious plagiarism offense than what was reported previously.

 Braun said he’s been a “strong voice for accountability and transparency,” and he expects the Board of Trustees “to do the right thing.”